fenago/machine-learning-essentials-module1/lab_guides/lab_7.md

-Throughout this book, we will be working with CSV files; however, note that we can use the `read_excel()` function to read in Excel files, the `read_json()` function for **JSON** (**JavaScript Object Notation**) files, and for other
+Throughout this course, we will be working with CSV files; however, note that we can use the `read_excel()` function to read in Excel files, the `read_json()` function for **JSON** (**JavaScript Object Notation**) files, and for other